8 Things to Inspire You to Keep Shooting & Sharing Your Photography

 A very inspiring post.
 Thanks for sharing!

 Also, I love the design of your websit!
 What backend are you using?
-Wordpress?
+WordPress?
 Squarespace?
 Did you pay someone to design it for your or did you do it yourself?

 You rock Lisa!
 When is YOUR book coming out? :)